-Heading into the 2017 Super Rugby season Savea has made 88 appearances for the Hurricanes and has scored 39 tries.
+Savea went into the 2017 Super Rugby season having made 88 appearances for the Hurricanes and had scored 39 tries.

-Savea has played 54 times for the All Blacks and was included in the squad for the 2017 NZ Lions series making one appearance in final match of the series.
+He was included in the squad for the 2017 NZ Lions series making one appearance in the final match of the series.

 In June 2018, the World Cup-winning All Black signed a two-year deal with French club Toulon.

 Savea featured in all but one of the Hurricanes Super Rugby matches in 2018 taking his appearance tally to 120, scoring exactly 50 tries in the competition.